jenpetsmit/jenpetsmit.github.io/docs/index.md

 Welcome!

-I have been a technical writer since 2015 with an affinity for databases and experience documenting SaaS systems, writing user guides, and SOPs.
+I have been a technical writer since 2015.
+My career started with writing user instructions for the Veteran Benefits Management System (VBMS).
+Next I documented the architecture and SOPs for a big data project for the US Marine Corps.
+Currently I am supporting the National Center for Biotechnology Information (NCBI) databases under the National Institutes of Health.

 With skills I learned from my Master of Arts degree in Professional Communications, I have designed websites, written blogs, and designed promotional materials.